Professor: Boleslaw Szymanski — firstname.lastname@example.org

 Lectures: Mon & Thu 12:00 - 13:40, J-ROWL 2C25

 Office Houres: Tue 13:00 - 14:00, Thu 10:00 - 11:00, MRC 335A

 Textbook: Albert Laszlo Barabasi Network Science, Cambridge University Press, 2016

-Description: This course offers the introduction to network science and review of current research in this area.
+Description: This course offers the introduction to network science and review of current research in this field.
 Classes will interchangeably present chapters from the textbook and the related current research.
-The emphasis will be on mathematical background of network science: graphs and networks; random networks and various types of scale-free networks; network properties such as assortatitivity, mobility, robustness, social networks and communities; and dynamics of spreading in networks.
+The emphasis will be on mathematical background of network science: graphs and networks; random networks and various types of scale-free networks; network properties such as assortatitivity, mobility, robustness, social networks and communities; and dynamics of processes on networks.

-This is a web page for the class which contains the basic information about the course, lecture notes, This page will also contain the corrections and general news about the course.
+This is a web page for the class which contains the basic information about the course, lecture notes, assignments and thier solutions, and comments.
+This page will also contain the corrections and general news about the course.